cschaefer26/ClassifierAWS/README.md

 ```

 Once the deployment is finished you can go to the AWS console and verify that the CodePipeline build went through.
 Logs are under CloudWatch/insights.
-The classifier will is exposed to the internat via a LoadBalancer, whose DNS you can under the [EC2 service](https://eu-central-1.console.aws.amazon.com/ec2): Go to   `LoadBalancers` and click on the running instance, the DNS will be displayed there.
-If you copy+paste the DNS address into your browser the input text field for the classifier should be displayed.
+The classifier will is exposed to the internat via a LoadBalancer, whose DNS you can under the [EC2 service](https://eu-central-1.console.aws.amazon.com/ec2): Go to   `Load balancers` and click on the running instance, the DNS will be displayed there.
+If you copy+paste the dns-address to your browser as: `dns-address/classify` then the input text field for the classifier should be displayed.

 Make sure you destroy the resources once you don't need them anymore: